 - The worker becomes a mere proletarian without any property.

-– So, capitalism increases the inequalities on which it thrives.
+- Capitalism increases the inequalities on which it thrives.

-The Erfurt program, written by Karl Kautsky, is indeed a revolutionary Marxist program.
-And in fact, the SPD engages alongside unions called “free trade unions” in strikes more and harder:
+- The Erfurt programme, written by Karl Kautsky, was indeed a revolutionary Marxist programme.
+In fact, the SPD engaged more and harder alongside unions called ‘free trade unions’ in strikes.

 From division to the prohibition of the labour movement (1918-1945)

-The war divides the socialists Karl Liebknecht was the only member of the SPD who refused to vote for war credits.
-But from the end of the first year of the war, members of the SPD opposed the Sacred Union and founded in 1917 the USPD (Independent Social Democratic Party).
-Rosa Luxemburg and Karl Liebknecht, at the head of the group Revolutionary Spartakus (created in 1916) or League Spartacist, join the USPD and denounce the war imperialist and capitalist.
+- The war divided the socialists.
+Karl Liebknecht was the only member of the SPD who refused to vote for war credits.
+But from the end of the first year of the war, members of the SPD opposed the Sacred Union and in 1917 founded the Independent Social Democratic Party (USPD).
+Rosa Luxemburg and Karl Liebknecht, at the head of the group Revolutionary Spartakus or League Spartacist (created in 1916), joined the USPD and denounced the war as imperialist and capitalist.

-Ebert (SPD), who became chancellor in the wake of Scheidemann, wants to crush the Spartacist revolution.
-The Minister of the Interior Noske, with the support of the army and free-will (voluntary), crushes in the communist’s blood during the “Bloody Week” (January 6-13, 1919).
-Rosa Luxemburg and Karl Liebknecht are murdered by the Free Corps.
-This is a real civil war.
+- Friedrich Ebert (SPD), who became chancellor in the wake of Scheidemann, wanted to crush the Spartacist revolution.
+The Minister of the Interior Noske, with the support of the army and free-will, crushed the communists during the ‘Bloody Week’ (6-13 January, 1919).
+Rosa Luxemburg and Karl Liebknecht were murdered by the Free Corps.
+These events turned it into a real civil war.

 The 1920s and the Weimar Republic: the apex of social democracy

-The Weimar Republic is a fragile regime born of defeat and the blood of Spartacist rebels.
-By elsewhere, the regime accepted the Versailles Treaty denounced as a “diktat” by the Nationalist Right and the most conservative elements.
+- The Weimar Republic was a fragile regime born out of defeat and the blood of Spartacist rebels.
+The regime accepted the Versailles Treaty which was denounced as a ‘diktat’ by the Nationalist Right and the conservatives.
+The SPD, with President Ebert, dominated this parliamentary regime and had many laws passed in favour of workers, including:

-The 1930s are marked by the rise of the Nazi Party (NSDAP) which designates officials: the regime Parliament, the Treaty of Versailles, the Jews, the Socialists, and the Communists.
-Hitler promises workers to return to full employment and the party is developing welfare structures.
-In 1930, 28% of its members are workers.
-The SA maintain permanent street violence against the militants of Left, with the complicity of the Police and Justice.
+- Adolf Hitler promised that workers would return to full employment while the party was developing welfare structures.
+In 1930, 28% of its members were workers.
+The SA maintained permanent street violence against the militants of the Left, with the complicity of the Police and Justice.

-However, the KPD led by Ernst Thälmann refuses to form a Republican front with the socialists against Nazis: he applies Stalin’s instructions to class-versus-class tactics.
-Not only KPD see in the SPD the ally of capitalism, but in addition, he hopes that the excesses of the Nazis will bring a workers revolution.
+- However, the KPD led by Ernst Thälmann refused to form a Republican front with the socialists against the Nazis.
+He applied Stalin’s instructions to class-versus-class tactics.
+Not only did the KPD see an ally of capitalism in the SPD, but in addition, he hoped that the excesses of the Nazis would bring a workers’ revolution.